 Frequency MSA/MFMA Reporting on PMS Section Quarterly reporting The Municipal Manager collates the information and drafts the organisational performance report, which is submitted to Internal Audit.
 The Internal Auditors (IA) must submit quarterly audited reports to the Municipal Manager and to the Performance Audit Committee.
 The Municipal Manager submits the reports to Council.
 MSA Regulation 14(1)(c) Bi-annual reporting The Performance Audit Committee must review the PMS and make recommendations to Council.
 The Performance Audit Committee must submit a report to Council Biannually.
 The Municipality must report to Council at least twice a year.
 The Accounting Officer must by 25 January of each year assess the performance of the municipality and submit a report to the Mayor, National Treasury and the relevant Provincial Treasury.
-MSA Regulation 14(4)(a) MSA Regulation 14(4)(a) MSA Regulation 13(2)(a) MFMA 572 Annual reporting The annual report of a municipality must include the annual performance report and any recommendations of the municipality's Audit Committee.
+MSA Regulation 14(4)(a) MSA Regulation 14(4)(a) MSA Regulation 13(2)(a) MFMA S72 Annual reporting The annual report of a municipality must include the annual performance report and any recommendations of the municipality's Audit Committee.
 The Accounting Officer of a municipality must submit the performance report to the Auditor-General for auditing within two months after the end of the financial year to which that report relates.
 The Auditor-General must audit the performance report and submit the report to the Accounting Officer within three months of receipt of the performance report.
 The Mayor of a municipality must, within seven months after the end of a financial year, table in the municipal council the annual report of the municipality.
 The Auditor-General may submit the performance report and audit report of a municipality directly to the municipal council, the National Treasury, the relevant Provincial Treasury, the MEC responsible for local government in the province and any prescribed organ of the state.
-Immediately after an annual report is tabled in the council, the Accounting Officer of the municipality must submit the annual report to the Auditor- General, the relevant Provincial Treasury and the Provincial Department responsible for local government in the province.
+Immediately after an annual report is tabled in the council, the Auditor- General, the relevant Provincial Treasury and the Provincial Department responsible for local government in the province and any prescribed organ of the state.
+Immediately after an annual report is tabled in the council, the Auditor- General, the relevant Provincial Treasury and the Provincial Department responsible for local government in the province.
 The council of the municipality must consider the annual report by no later than two months from the date on which the annual report was MFMA S121 (3)(c)(j) & MSA S46 MFMA S126 1(a) MFMA S126 (3)(a)(b) MFMA S127(2) MFMA S127 (4)(a) MFMA S127 (5)(b) MFMA S129 (1) MFMA S130 (1) MFMA S134